Originally published in: Shell Shock

 How did you know?

-So naturally, they team up for a Turtle short strip that’s all about how people are destroying the earth with pollution and greed, as the human delivers to the ever-shifting dream version of Michelangelo a lengthy sermon about conservation, responsibility, etc. Damn, but Murphy isn’t a broken record.
+So naturally, they team up for a Turtle short strip that’s all about how people are destroying the earth with pollution and greed, as the unnamed human delivers a lengthy sermon about conservation, responsibility, etc. Damn, but if Murphy isn’t a broken record.

 What elevates this from being just another one of Murphy’s soap box sessions is the presentation.
 To Murphy’s credit, he gets the setting of the dreamscape to work for him and exploits the idea of a constantly changing scenario and a stream of nonsense that makes perfect sense… but only when you’re asleep.